MicrosoftDocs/VBA-Docs/api/Publisher.Sections.md

 MsgBox Documents(1).Sections.Count
 ```

-Use  **Sections**.Add(StartPageIndex) where StartPageIndex is the index number of the page, to reutrn a new section added to a document.
+Use  **Sections**.Add(StartPageIndex) where StartPageIndex is the index number of the page, to return a new section added to a document.
 A "Permission denied." error will be returned if the page already contains a section head.
 The following example adds a new section to the second page of the active document.